-A. Select three (3) courses from the following:
+A. Select three courses from the following:

-71. Befect three (3) courses from the following.

-BUAD 1010 Introduction to Business3
+BUAD 1010 Introduction to Business 3

-BUAD 2050 Accounting for Business Decision
+BUAD 2050 Accounting for Business

-Making3
+Decision Making 3

 BUAD 2070 Application of Statistics in Business

-Decision Making3
+Decision Making 3

-BUAD 2080 Global Environment of Business3
+BUAD 2080 Global Environment of Business 3

-BUAD 3010 Principles of Marketing3
+BUAD 3010 Principles of Marketing 3

 BUAD 3020 Principles of Manufacturing and

-Service Systems
+Service Systems 3

 BUAD 3030 Managerial and Behavioral Processes

-in Organizations3
+in Organizations 3

-BUAD 3040 Principles of Financial Management3
+BUAD 3040 Principles of Financial Management 3

-BUAD 3050 Information Technology Management3
+BUAD 3050 Information Technology Management 3

-BUAD 3470 Legal & Ethical Environment of Bus3
+BUAD 3470 Legal & Ethical Environment of Bus 3

-B. Select two (2) additional courses from the eight listed above or select two courses at the 3000-or-4000-level from ACCT, FINA, INFS, MGMT, EFSB, IBUS, EBUS, OPMT, ORGD HURM, PSLS, BANS, BLAW, or MKTG to complete the additional requirements.
-(Prerequisites for selected courses must be fulfilled.)
+- B. Select two additional courses from the eight listed above or select two courses at the 3000- or 4000-level from ACCT, FINA, INFS, MGMT, EFSB, IBUS, EBUS, OPMT, ORGD HURM, PSLS, BANS, BLAW, or MKTG to complete the additional requirements.
+(Prerequisites for selected courses must be fulfilled.) - C. At least three of the five courses selected to fulfill the additional minor in business requirements must be at the 3000 or 4000 level.